 Disadvantage: You cannot reclaim VAT on goods and services purchased.
 This can mean a cost disadvantage if you earn your money with advertising and affiliate marketing.
 For many advertisers (your customers) it is irrelevant whether you show VAT on the invoice or not.

 Advantage: As a small business owner, you save yourself the effort of the VAT advance returns (Umsatzsteuervoranmeldungen).
 Compared to some advertisers (e.g. doctors, insurance companies), it is also an advantage not to have to show VAT, as they themselves cannot deduct input tax.

-Value-added tax is a very complex topic, especially where the multinational businesses are involved (as in blogging).
+Value-added tax is a very complex topic, especially where multinational businesses are involved (as is the case with blogging).
 Therefore, it is always better to consult a tax advisor before filing your taxes yourself.